Race 2: Filming

 The first Indian schedule began on 5 November 2011 in Mumbai for 15 days, wrapping up on 20 November.
 Meanwhile, Sanjay Dutt was in talks to join the cast, but he dropped out due to scheduling conflicts.
 The second schedule commenced on 23 January 2012 in Mumbai.
 Padukone dropped out within six days because the film was always being rescheduled.

 Race 2s producer Ramesh Taurani released a statement to the media deeming Padukone's behaviour as "unethical, unprofessional and unacceptable".
 Also, it was reported that Asin was offered the role to replace Padukone, although it has been rumoured that she declined the offer, thus avoiding any controversies regarding her and Kapoor.
 However, Padukone and Taurani agreed on a settlement after much negotiation and the filming continued as planned.
 Fernandez, Abraham and Padukone joined the cast in May at Istanbul for the third schedule.
 On 7 October 2012, the shooting was completed.
 The Mardan Palace in Turkey was the setting for many scenes where it was shown as the home of Padukone and Abraham's characters.

 Soundtrack

-The soundtrack was released on 10 November 2012.
+The soundtrack was released on 20 November 2012.
+Film music & soundtrack is composed by Pritam.

 The film score is composed by Salim–Sulaiman.

 The songs "Lat Lag Gayee", "Be Intehaan", and "Party on My Mind" became extremely popular and were declared as chartbusters.
 The song "Lat Lag Gayee" was choreographed by Karishma Chavan.